 How much time?

 Are people together for an hour?
 A day?
 Two days?
 A week?
 Most of us have an idea of how much content we can be exposed to via lecture in a given amount of time.
 An understanding of the time needed for people to productively peer learn, make significant connections, and become a member of a valued community is far less common.
-The amount of time that people are together puts limits on what can be done and informs design decisions on the most appropriate processes to use during the meeting.
+The amount of time that people are together sets limits on what is possible, and informs design decisions on the most appropriate processes to use for the meeting.

 Venues often constrain what’s possible at an event.
 Desired objectives like engagement may be difficult or impossible if attendees are stuck in fixed-seating in an auditorium.
 Working in small groups can be thwarted if the venue is noisy, or undersized, or adequate breakout space is unavailable.

 What resources are available to support work on the event design?